Hemangioma: Drug-induced hemangioma

 Drug-induced hemangiomas are reported side-effects for some drugs in nonclinical toxicology animal models, studying carcinogenesis.
 For example, hemangiomas of the mesenteric lymph node were increased significantly at 700 mg/kg/day of Empagliflozin in male rats, or approximately 42 times the exposure from a 25 mg clinical dose.
 It is inferred from nonclinical animal studies that some drugs can also produce hemangiomas in humans, and careful dosing during therapeutic drug design can ensure their safe use.

 Diagnosis

 Diagnosis is usually clinical.
-Paediatric Dermatologists are experts in diagnosing and treating hemangiomas.
+Paediatric dermatologists are experts in diagnosing and treating hemangiomas.
 Depending on the location of the hemangioma, tests such as MRIs or ultrasounds can be done to see how far the hemangioma goes under the skin and whether it affects any internal organs.

 Treatment

 Hemangiomas usually fade gradually over time, and many do not require treatment.
 However, hemangiomas that may be disfiguring or that are located at sites that can cause impairment (eyelids, airway) require early treatment intervention, typically with beta blockers.
-Management options may include: A lot of treatment is based on case to case of each patient, with every case being different.
+Management options may include: